ubccr/ccrdocs/pages/howto/matlab.md

 - Running MATLAB interactively on the command line
 - Using MATLAB Parallel Compute Server to submit jobs from within Matlab

-This guide does not give information on using MATLAB itself, it is assumed that the audience is already familiar with using it.
+This guide does not give information on using MATLAB itself; it is assumed that the audience is already familiar with using it.
 If you are looking for specific MATLAB related info their documentation is located [here](https://www.mathworks.com/help/matlab/).

 ## Running MATLAB GUI though OpenOndemand